 At its core, meditation is about being aware in the present moment without judgment or expectations.
 The object of our awareness can be our breath, thoughts, physical sensations, emotions, ideas, a sound, whatever.
 This process of meditative observation can be very calming: we realize that the active part of our mind can go about its usual creative busy-ness without our necessarily having to get involved.
 We have the option to sit back, relax, and watch the show, so to speak.
 As we become increasingly conscious of our same-old same-old patterns, we’re also increasingly conscious of something else: a fundamental, quiet goodness that nourishes the spirit.

 By quieting the mind through authentic meditation, we reveal our own genuine qualities of the heart.
 This is our authentic self; meditation never created it; it simply gave us the space to rediscover it.
 Once we’re in touch with our genuineness, our meditation continues to nurture it.
 The only effort required is commitment to a regular practice.
+And by maintaining a clear barometer of authenticity, we avoid the problems of spiritual bypassing and spiritual materialism altogether.

 4) How do we know when we’re being authentic?